privacyguides/privacyguides.org/docs/os/macos-overview.md

 ##### Security

 Apps from the App Store are subject to stricter security guidelines, such as stricter sandboxing.
-If the only apps you need are available from the App Store, change the **Allow applications downloaded from** setting to **App Store** to prevent accidentally running other apps.
-This is a good option particularly if you are configuring a machine for other, less technical users such as children.
+If the only apps you need are available from the App Store, change the **Allow applications downloaded from** setting to **App Store**.

-If you choose to also allow applications from identified developers, be careful about the apps you run and where you obtain them.
+Be aware that this setting can be trivially bypassed; any random binary can be run whether this setting is enabled or not.

 ##### FileVault